aptuitiv/cacao/docs/docs/migration/from-v4-or-v5-to-v6.md

 Do not run these scripts if the website is currently running Cacao version 3.
 See [Migrating from version 3](from-v3) for more information.
 :::

 Some of the class names changed and the import paths changed.
+[See the changelog for more information](/changelog#600-august-19-2024).

 Run the following commands in the base directory of your project.
 Replace the file and directory paths if necessary.